jeffs2696/SWIRL/README.md

 # SWIRL

-A frequency domain , linearized Euler equation code for Turbomachinery
+A frequency domain , linearized Euler equation code for cylindrical and annular ducts

 SWIRL analyzes axial flows with mean shear and swirl in lined and unlined ducts.